PPBDS/tutorial.helpers/vignettes/instructions.md

 <!-- DK: This seems false.
 Rarely proceeded by a triple hash. -->

-* Then comes the answer code chunk and hint(s), which is sometimes proceeded by a triple hash.
-We want students to pause before we ask them a question.
+* Then comes the answer code chunk and hint(s), which is sometimes proceeded by a triple hash if the Start was long.
 See below for more discussion.
-This grouping is always followed by the triple hash.
+This code/hint grouping is always followed by the triple hash.
 We want students to pause after they have submitted their answers so that they are more likely to consider the results of their submission before moving on.

 * The last part of an Exercise is the End, our main opportunity to drop some knowledge.
 Not sure what knowledge to drop?
 Look up the help page for the function which was used to answer the last question.
 There is often an argument to that function which was not used in this Exercise but is worth mentioning to students.
 There are always related functions in the help page that are worth mentioning.